 I’m in London!

-That’s probably my biggest news of the month, along with the fact that I’ve started working at Splash Damage.
-Therefore, I’m working on something new and exciting that I can’t talk about.
+That’s probably my biggest news for the month, along with the fact that I’ve started working at Splash Damage!
+I’m working on something new and exciting, but I can’t talk about it.
 So, on to some house keeping…

 Due to the more traditional structure of my new employer (read: shhh secrets!), it’s going to be much less of a problem anyway.
 So I’m going to continue to split any content posts between professional and independent, but return to the long-form format from before.
 That being said, I’m going to try and keep the walls of text to a minimum.

-While Jack B. Nimble is on hold, I decided the best use of my time was to flex some game development muscles and join some game jams.
+While Jack B. Nimble is on hold (I will explain more in the coming weeks), I decided the best use of my time was to flex some game development muscles and join some game jams.